shwethaj1104/portfolio/README.md

 Personal Portfolio built on React

-Technology used: react-multi-carousel, react-maichimp-subscribe, Animate.css
+Technology used: react-multi-carousel, emailjs-com, Animate.css

 Here is the URL to portfolio :  https://portfolio-shwetha.vercel.app/